bukosabino/ta/README.md

 Developed by Bukosabino at Lecrin Technologies - http://lecrintech.com

-We are glad to receive any contribution, idea or feedback.
+Please, let us know about any comment or feedback.